datadryad/dryad-app/documentation/external_services/cedar_embeddable_editor.md

 6. Ensure that the Dryad configuration references the new template, using the number of the directory that it was placed in.

+Older sample templates may still be available at URLs like: https://component.staging.metadatacenter.org/cedar-embeddable-editor-sample-templates/40/template.json

 Styling
 =======